 Activated Charcoal (Particularly Bamboo Charcoal)

 Placing the bags in sunlight once a month may help to rejuvenate the charcoal, allowing them to be reused again and again.
-These bags can last up to 2 years, where after that you can simply pour the charcoal into the soil around plants to help retain moisture and fertilise them.
+These bags can last up to 2 years, and after that you can pour the used charcoal into the soil around plants to help retain moisture and fertilise them.

 Clean with Non-Toxic Chemicals

-What natural methods do you use to help keep purify indoor air?
+What natural methods do you use to help purify the air inside your home?
 Share in the comments below.

 Lots of love,